Page loading ... Please wait.

 There are many ways to add extra flavor to your granola.
 For one thing, if you want it a little sweeter, add about 1/4 cup (50 grams) of white or brown sugar to the mixture before it is baked.
 Or you can add some citrus zest (lemon or orange) to the mixture, again, before it is baked.
 Then dried fruits (like cranberries, cherries, pineapple, currants, raisins, dates, figs, and apricots) or even chocolate chips can be stirred into the baked and cooled granola.
 Homemade granola will keep for several months if stored in an airtight container in the refrigerator.

-If you look at the granola recipe, I have recommended using pure maple syrup that is labeled Grade A Dark Amber.
+If you look at this homemade granola recipe, I have recommended using pure maple syrup that is labeled Grade A Dark Amber.
 This syrup is made later in the season so it has a darker amber color with a stronger maple flavor.
 Also, if adding dried fruits to the baked and cooled granola, there are a few things to keep in mind when buying dried fruits.
 First, try to buy in bulk from a grocery store or natural food store that has a high turnover.
 Not only will the fruit be fresher, but you can see, smell, feel, and often taste the fruit to make sure it is fresh and of high quality.
 Pre-packaged fruit can also be excellent but it is harder to tell the quality of the fruit through the plastic bag.
 Make sure to check the expiration date on the bag.
 Always look for dried fruit that is plump, moist, and has good color.
 Never buy fruit that is dried out or moldy.
 There is a debate about whether to buy 'sulphured' or 'unsulphured' dried fruits.
 Some like to buy 'sulphured' which means that it has been treated with a sulphur dioxide solution.
 This preserves the fruit's bright color and makes the fruit very soft and moist.
 The downside is that some people can taste the preservative while others are allergic.
 Of course, 'unsulphured' means it has not been treated before it is dried and some say the flavor of untreated dried fruits is far superior.
 The downside is that the fruit's color may be slightly faded looking, especially dried fruits (like apples, pears, and bananas) that oxidize quickly.

-Preheat oven to 325 degrees F (165 degrees C) and place rack in the center of the oven.
+Granola Recipe: Preheat oven to 325 degrees F (165 degrees C) and place rack in the center of the oven.
 Either butter or line a baking sheet with parchment paper.

 In a large bowl combine the rolled oats, nuts, seeds, wheat germ, ground cinnamon, and salt.